Row of solar panels

 Advertisement

-An easier way to know the status of your system is to get a solar monitoring system, which can report the output data and immediately alert you if anything changes within your system.
-Alternatively, regularly checking your solar meter is another way of keeping track of your system’s energy output in real time.
+A simple way to understand system status updates is to purchase a solar monitoring system, which can report output data and immediately alert users of system changes.
+Regularly checking the solar meter display can also help keep a tab on energy output in real time.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.